medillcherubs/2015-wordpress-site/README.md

 Use "Import users from CSV with meta" to add users.

+### User Profile Information

+To include additional user profile fields, such as favorite cherub memory, create the fields needed each year.
+Then, use "Import users from CSV with meta", which will automatically import the meta information and make the fields appear in the user's profiles.

 ## DreamHost VPS Deployment

 When you push to master, the theme will automatically be deployed to master using [Simple PHP Git Deploy](https://github.com/markomarkovic/simple-php-git-deploy).